MrLately/MrLately-uavpal-disco4g-generic-modem/README.txt

 Notes:
 - These 6 files represent the core functional modem compatibility work.
 - Other file differences on the drone backup (APN/keys/phone/zerotier/version) are environment-specific and not required for generic modem logic.
+- I replaced the discos mod file with these.

 TODO Coverage (original uavpal_disco.sh)
 - TODO: make ppp_if dynamic if possible